How do I visit a Cruise Ship?

 In these times of international terrorism, you stand no chance of turning up at the dock and expecting to be let onboard a cruise ship.
 It does not matter if you know a crew member or your friends are onboard, the answer is still ‘No’.
 However, most cruise ships do welcome dignitaries, media and travel agents onboard regularly.
 However they are not always so obliging to members of the public.

 Now travel agents are generally very welcome onboard ships.
 The rationale is that if you invite ten members of the public onboard a ship, the line might sell ten cruises, if they are lucky.
-However, invite ten travel agents onboard and they might sell thousands of cruises on the cruise lines behalf.
-Likewise a member of the media might well write an article which could be read by millions of people.
-In addition the cruise lines often provide free drinks and lunch, so there is a cost implication for them, making inviting travel agents and the media much better value than Joe public.
+However, invite ten travel agents onboard and they might sell thousands of cruises to the public.
+Likewise a member of the media might well write an article which could be read by thausands, even millions of people.
+In addition the cruise lines often provide free drinks and lunch for their invited guests, so there is a cost implication for them.
+This makies inviting travel agents and the media much better value for them than inviting Joe public.
 Therefore it is very difficult as a ship-fan, to compete with the professional visitors.

 Below, some popular ships: